Key Takeaways

 Kick things off with approximately 2.25 kg (5lbs) of Foodilizer, our composting superstar.
 It's the secret sauce that makes everything blend beautifully.
 And to give your compost the volume it needs, add in fresh or dry yard trimmings and leaves (our favorite browns!).
 These not only bulk up your pile but also infuse it with carbon.

-💡 A little gardening hack for our readers: autumn is the perfect time to stock up on leaves.
+💡 A little gardening hack for our readers: Autumn is the perfect time to stock up on leaves.
 Store them away, and you'll have a ready supply of browns all year round, provided you have the space.

 Check out our blog post on using autumn leaves in the garden, and why' it's important to Just Leave 'Em!
 Why you shouldn't trash your yard waste